folio-org/docs/content/en/docs/Platform essentials/Permissions/_index.md

 title: "Permissions"
 linkTitle: "Permissions"
 date: 2022-01-12
-weight: 50
+weight: 60
 ---

-FOLIO has a user permissions system that allows for granular control over what users can access in their FOLIO installation.
+FOLIO has a user permissions system that allows for granular control over what individual FOLIO users can access.

-Each app defines its own permissions for the frontend and backend modules that it uses.

 By default, a FOLIO installation does not provide roles or permission profiles for library staff.
 Instead, FOLIO administrators can build their own groups of permissions called **permission sets** that correspond to their local needs.
 They can then assign those permissions to users through the Users app.

 ## What is a permission?

 A permission is an object in FOLIO that can be used to control access to FOLIO apps, workflows, and data.

-A permission can have a number of different attributes, depending on whether you are viewing the permission in FOLIO’s code or whether you are looking at permissions for a user on a FOLIO tenant.
-Attributes can include:
+A permission can have a number of different attributes, depending on whether you are viewing the permission in FOLIO’s code, or whether you are looking at permissions for a user on a FOLIO tenant.
+Attributes include:

-**permissionName.** This represents the unique name of the permission.
+* **permissionName.** This represents the unique name of the permission.
-**displayName.** This is a human-readable name for the permission that usually corresponds to the name shown in the user interface.
+* **displayName.** This is a human-readable name for the permission that usually corresponds to the name shown in the user interface.
-Note that what appears in the FOLIO user interface is a translated label for the permissionName; translations are stored for supported languages with each FOLIO module.
+    * Note that what appears in the FOLIO user interface is a translated label for the permissionName; translations are stored in the FOLIO module that defined the permission.
 The displayName was used in earlier versions of FOLIO but no longer serves a purpose in the FOLIO user interface.
-**id**.
-The **id** is a tenant-level unique identifier for the permission, created when the relevant FOLIO module is installed.
+* **id**.
+The **id** is a tenant-level UUID for the permission, created when the relevant FOLIO module is installed.
-**Description.** A description of the permission as provided by the developer.
+* **Description.** A description of the permission as provided by the developer.
 This field is optional.
-**subPermissions.** Many permissions are actually a grouping of more specific permissions - if this is the case, **subPermissions** is where those more specific permissions are listed.
+* **subPermissions.** Many permissions are actually a grouping of more specific permissions - if this is the case, **subPermissions** is where those more specific permissions are listed.
-**childOf.** If a permission is a subPermission for another permission, that “parent” permission is listed.
+* **childOf.** If a permission is a subPermission for another permission, that “parent” permission is listed.
-**grantedTo.** If the permission has been granted to any FOLIO users, their permissions user ID is listed.
+* **grantedTo.** If the permission has been granted to any FOLIO users, their permissions user ID is listed.
-**mutable.** A permission can be either **mutable** or **immutable**; permissions are immutable by default.
+* **mutable.** A permission can be either **mutable** or **immutable**; permissions are immutable by default.
-If a permission is defined as **“mutable” : false**, then it cannot be changed without modifying the associated module code and restarting the module.
-If a permission is defined as **“mutable” : true**, it can be changed in the UI without having to stop and restart the associated module.
+    * If a permission attribute is **“mutable” : false**, then it cannot be changed without modifying the associated module code and restarting the module.
+If a permission attribute is **“mutable” : true**, it can be changed in the UI without having to stop and restart the associated module.
+    * In practice, permission sets configured in settings are mutable; all other permissions are immutable.
-**visible.** A permission can be either visible or invisible.
+* **visible.** A permission can be either visible or invisible.
 A permission is invisible by default.
-If a permission is defined as **”visible” : true**, then it is viewable in the FOLIO user interface.
-If a permission is defined as **”visible” : false**, then it is not viewable by default in the FOLIO user interface. deprecated
+    * If a permission is defined as **”visible” : true**, then it is viewable in the FOLIO user interface.
+If a permission is defined as **”visible” : false**, then it is not viewable by default in the FOLIO user interface.
+* **deprecated.** A permission is **deprecated** if the FOLIO developers have decided that the permission should no longer be used.
+It is marked as deprecated so that individual FOLIO libraries can make the decision about when to remove the permission from the system.
-**moduleName** and **moduleVersion.** These fields will only appear when looking at a FOLIO installation directly, they are not in the code.
+* **moduleName** and **moduleVersion.** These fields will only appear when looking at a FOLIO installation directly, they are not in the code.
 These fields tell you what module provided the permission definition, and what version of that module is running.

 ## Naming Convention

 Permissions are named to indicate what a FOLIO user with the permission can do within the app.

 Permission names generally follow one of two formats:

-\[Appname\]: \[What the user can do\]
+**\[Appname\]: \[What the user can do\]**
-Settings \(\[Area of Settings or Appname\]\): \[What the user can do\]
+**Settings \(\[Area of Settings or Appname\]\): \[What the user can do\]**

 ### Examples: